shikha-gist/Sof-DETR/README.md

 # Sof-DETR
 This repository contains PyTorch implemetation of the paper "Improving Small Objects Detection using Transformer" \
 If you find our paper or provided codes helpful in your research, then please do not forget to cite our paper.
 Thank you! \
-The following architecture represents our proposed model Sof-DETR for Image Captioning.
+The following architecture represents our proposed model Sof-DETR for Object Detection.

 ![alt text](https://github.com/shikha-gist/Sof-DETR/blob/main/model/sof-detr_model.png)